Coving Installation Cost

 Picture Rail/Dado Rail

-Similar to coving, these ‘coving rails’ exist along a wall and do not reach up to the ceiling.
+These aren’t coving, but they’re often fitted in the same room.
+Picture rails and dado rails sit partway down the wall rather than up at the ceiling.
 They are called rails because they are often positioned at the height, you’d expect to find a handrail in a given location.

 Both a picture rail and dado rail are quite similar with a few differences between them.
 Picture rails would be used to avoid wall plaster having nails knocked directly into them.
 Picture hooks can then be employed as an alternative for fitting artistic work.
 Dado rails are designed to prevent wall scuffing.